Ancient Greek Architecture: The Origin and Evolution

 - Along with pottery, there was a major human depiction in sculptures as well.
 The tiny stylized bronzes of the Geometric period gave way to life-sized highly formalized monolithic representation in the Archaic period.

-- There was a development towards idealized, yet lifelike depictions of gods in human form.
-This development had a direct effect on the sculptural decoration of temples.
-Some of the most prominent examples are the lost chryselephantine statues of Zeus at the Temple of Zeus at Olympia, and Athena at the Parthenon, Athens, both over 40 ft high, were once housed in them.
+- There was a development towards idolized, yet life-like depictions of gods in human form.
+This development had a direct effect on the sculptural decoration of Ancient Greek Temples.
+Some of the most prominent examples are the lost “Chryselephantine Statues of Zeus” at the Temple of Zeus at Olympia, and “Athena” at the Parthenon, Athens, both of which were over 40 feet high.

-- Sun-dried clay bricks, or wooden framework filled with straw, or seaweed covered with clay or plaster, were used abundantly in construction on a base of stone.
+- For the base of stone, sun-dried clay bricks, or wooden framework was casted, filled with straw, or seaweed covered with clay.
 This protected the more vulnerable elements from dampness.

 - The roofs were mostly of thatch, with eaves that overhung the permeable walls.
-However, many larger houses were built of stone and plastered.
-Tiles were used as the roofing material and Mosaic floors in luxury homes, which demonstrated the Classical style.
+However, many larger houses featured stone and plaster.
+Terracotta tiles often constituted the roofs.
+Mosaic floors were common in luxury homes, which demonstrated the Classical style.

 - Houses were centered on a wide passage or “pasta”.
 The passage ran the length of the house and opened at one side onto a small courtyard.